Tips for processing & recalling information

 - Link any new information to information you already know.

-- Write notes, keep a diary, use a dictaphone, cell phone scheduler, answer phone, iPad or other device to record information.
+- Write notes, keep a diary, use a mobile phone, iPad or other device to record information.
 Keep whatever you use in the same place so you can always find it.

 Recalling information

-- Try to get rid of any distractions – for example, turn off the radio.
+- Try to get rid of any distractions.
+For example, turn the radio off.

 - Visualise where you were when you received the information.